tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/update-skillset.md

     "name" : "Required for POST, optional for PUT.
 Friendly name of the skillset",
     "description" : "Optional.
 Anything you want, or null",
     "Skills" : "Required.
 An array of skills.
-Each skill has an odata.type, name, input and output parameters", "cognitiveServices": "A billable Cognitive Services resource provisioned under the same Azure subscription and region as Azure Search.
-The resource has an odata.type of #Microsoft.Azure.Search.CognitiveServicesByKey (required), an optional description, and a key authorizing access to the specific resource",
+Each skill has an odata.type, name, input and output parameters", "cognitiveServices": "A billable Cognitive Services resource under the same subscription and region as Azure Search.
-}
+    The resource has an odata.type of #Microsoft.Azure.Search.CognitiveServicesByKey (required), an optional description, and a key authorizing access to the specific resource", }
 ```